 - Filing fee: Yes, but specific fees vary by county

-Filing your lien is just the first step—it doesn't automatically get you paid.
+Filing your lien is just the first step, and it doesn't automatically guarantee payment.
 In Alabama, you'll need to actively enforce your lien through the court system to collect what you're owed.

 - a statement that you're claiming a lien,